Felipp3san/felipp3san/README.md

 # Hello, i'm Felippe Santana! 👋

-I am a student at 42 School and a working developer, focused on C and C++ programming, system-level projects, and embedded concepts.
-I actively use Linux systems, shell/command-line tools, Valgrind, GDB, and Makefiles to write efficient and reliable code.
+I am a student at 42 School, focused on C and C++ programming, with hands-on experience in low-level programming, system-level projects, and embedded concepts.
+I am actively learning and practicing tools like Valgrind, GDB, and Makefiles to write efficient and reliable code.

 Through my projects, I explore memory management, process control, and performance optimization, building a strong foundation in backend and systems development.

+In addition to my previously detailed skills, I also have hands-on experience with PHP (Laravel, Livewire), JavaScript (Node.js, Alpine.js), and MySQL/MongoDB.
+I maintain a portfolio of small React projects, which I create to explore other areas of development and expand my skill set.
+You can check out my projects here:

+You can check out my React projects here: https://felippesantana.me

 ---
 <!-- GITHUB STATUS -->